-Through the wonder of technology, we can connect with people around the globe at any point in time.
-As a result, many businesses want to expand to an international audience, and offer services to people from all over the world.
-Creating a multilingual website is important if you want to connect with people who don’t speak the same language as you.
+Thanks to technology, we can connect with people around the globe at any time.
+Consequently, many businesses are eager to reach an international audience and provide services to individuals worldwide.
+Do you want multiple languages on your website?
+Creating a multilingual website is essential if you aim to connect with those who don’t speak your language.

 Think about your business.
 Is there an international audience that would benefit from learning about your products and services in their own language?
 If so, WordPress plugins make it simple and easy to add languages to your website.
-Here are my top four WordPress Multi-Language Plugins.
+Here are four WordPress Language Plugins to consider.

 1. Polylang